Meet the WFI Alumni

 Michael gained international expertise in sustainable forest management and certification and forest industry policy as Australia’s inaugural Fellow at the World forest Institute in 1996.
 Michael has 17 years experience within the Australian and international forest industry.
 Following graduation from the Australian National University with a B.Sc.
 Forestry (1990), he has worked in a number of Australian states and has expertise in processing, business analysis, harvesting and haulage, forest management and also policy and political representation.
 Currently Michael is Operations Manager for Midway Pty.
 Ltd., a plantation development and export woodchip company in Victoria.
 He is responsible for the processing and export of around 1 million tonnes pa. of woodchip.
 Michael has completed his Graduate Diploma of Business at the University of Tasmania (1992) and Graduate Diploma in Applied Finance and investment at the Securities Institute of Australia.

 Wai Wai Than completed a 6-month Fellowship in March 2015.
-She is a Senior Researcher in the Forest Protection Section at the Forest Research Institute in Yezin, Maynmar.
-She is also the national contact for the Asia-Pacific Forest Invasive Species Network (APFISN-FAO) in her country.
-During her six-month Fellowship Ms. Than studied the pathways of invasive speciesinvasion, how to detect them at the ports, quarantine laws and documentation systems, risk assessment, andawareness and public participation in those activities.
-Wai was funded in part by a fellowship award she received from the International Tropical Timber Association.
+During her six-month Fellowship Ms. Than studied the pathways of invasive species-invasion, how to detect them at the ports, quarantine laws and documentation systems, risk assessment, and awareness and public participation in those activities.
+Wai Wai was funded in part by a fellowship award she received from the International Tropical Timber Association.
+In 2017 she retired from the Forest Research Institute in Yezin, Maynmar.
+Currently she is writing articles about the environment and learning about Buddhism.

 John completed a WFI Fellowship in 2006-2007 and studied North American approaches to growth and yield modeling, and harvest scheduling approaches in uneven-aged mixed species forests.
 After the Fellowship John returned to the USA, and worked as a Forestry Management Analyst with Washington State DNR; a Forest Economist with RISI’s international timber group; and 6 years with TIMO GreenWood Resources Inc, initially as a Financial Analyst then as Director of Resource Planning & Analysis, including 2 years based in China.
 In 2016 John returned to New Zealand and has established a forestry consultancy company, IFIM Consulting Ltd. He specializes in providing a wide range of technical forestry services including investment analyses, resource assessments, growth and yield modeling, forest modeling, and valuations.